 Be sure to set up an email marketing campaign for your special offer.
 Running out of time?
 Do a simple email blast to your whole list.
-Or, set up an automated Pipeline in Kajabi for your Black Friday funnel and just place it in your content.
+Or, set up an automated Funnel in Kajabi for your Black Friday funnel and just place it in your content.

 If you’re not scrambling to get your campaign out, segment your list to the most relevant leads and tweak the messaging.
 Personalization can be especially important when you’re competing with national or global brands for your customers’ attention and money at this time of year.

 You may choose to set up an exit intent popup on your website so all visitors can be informed of the promotion.
 Make sure to choose a compelling call to action that references the limited time nature of the campaign.

 Be sure to leverage social media too.
 Create some graphics and write some copy.
 Feel free to borrow our ideas above that digital products make great holiday gifts for the minimalist in your life or can be an activity during holiday travel.